Water droplets on the surface of skin that don't penetrate the skin barrier

 Sometimes, skin barrier damage is unavoidable — if you get injured, for example.
 The good news: your body is designed to repair itself, and your skin barrier is no exception.
 If you suspect your skin is compromised, try the following measures for 10-14 days:

-• Ease up on exfoliants — also eliminate physical scrubs for the face
+• Ease up on exfoliants and eliminate physical scrubs for the face

-• Avoid makeup — allow skin to breathe and heal
+• Avoid makeup to allow skin to breathe and heal

-In her SLMD Skincare line, Dr. Lee incorporates many dermatological ingredients known for their ability to help support and restore healthy skin barrier function, including:
+There are many dermatological ingredients known for their ability to help support and restore healthy skin barrier function, says Dr. Lee, including:

 I get so many questions from patients about the skin barrier: what it is, how to tell if it’s damaged, what you can do to fix it.
 People have this misconception that they need to be actively attending to something their skin does naturally.
 But if you’re maintaining a consistent skincare routine and not overdoing it with active ingredients, your skin health will follow suit.
-If your skin barrier does become compromised, there are some proven ingredients — like colloidal oatmeal, ceramides, and niacinamide — that protect and heal.
+If your skin barrier does become compromised, there are some proven ingredients that protect and heal.

 previous